ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Experiments

+As shown previously, it can be challenging for neural networks to learn the sign structures.
+The ground state of the $J_1$-$J_2$ model also has a sign structure, which can be partially captured by the Marshall sign rule\citep{sign_rule}.
+The sign rule is exact at $J_2=0$ and becomes worse for large $J_2$.
+This could introduce bias to the neural network wavefunction if directly applied.
+We compare the restricted Boltzmann machine (RBM) (from NetKet \citep{netket}), our implementation of gated PixelCNN, and the two different constructions of ANTN with and without the sign rule.

+The result is shown in Table~\ref{tab:sign-rule}.
+Since our approach is based on the variational principle discussed in Sec.~\ref{sec:architecture}, it provides an upper bound on the exact ground state energy; therefore, a lower energy implies a better state.
+As shown in the results, both RBM and PixelCNN improve significantly with the application of the sign rule at $J_2=0.2$ and $J_2=0.5$, but the results deteriorate at $J_2=0.8$.
+This is expected because the sign rule becomes increasingly inaccurate as $J_2$ increases, especially past $J_2=0.5$.
+Our ANTN, on the other hand, does not require the sign rule in both constructions.
+As an additional comparison, we note that both of our ANTN constructions achieved better results compared to the recently developed matrix product backflow state \citep{Lami_2022}, which uses the sign rule and has a per site energy of $-1.9267$ at $J_2=0.5$.

-In this experiment, we compare the performance of six models to compute the ground state energy of the $J_1$-$J_2$ Hamiltonian system with $J_1 = 1$ and ratios $J_2/J_1=0.2,0.5,0.8$, corresponding to three different phases.
-The first three models are tensor networks, using a density matrix renormalization group (DMRG) with bond dimensions of 8, 70, and 1024.
-For small system sizes, the DMRG results with bond dimension 1024 may be regarded as a benchmark.
-The fourth model is a PixelCNN pure neural network; the fifth and sixth models are elementwise and blockwise Autoregressive Neural TensorNet models.
-Thus the experiment compares our novel architecture (fifth and sixth models) against the two previous state-of-the-art techniques (first through fourth models).
+\textbf{Ablation study on $J_1$-$J_2$ Heisenberg Model.} We scan across many $J_2$ for the model without using the sign rule.
+In this experiment, we compare the performance of six models to compute the ground state energy of the $J_1$-$J_2$ Hamiltonian system with $J_1 = 1$ fixed and $J_2=0.2$-$0.8$ with 0.1 increments, covering three different phases of the model.
+The first three models are TN models, using the MPS with bond dimensions of 8, 70, and 1024.
+For up to $4\times 4$ system, the MPS results with bond dimension 1024 are exact and can be regarded as a benchmark.
+The fourth model is a PixelCNN pure neural network; the fifth and sixth models are elementwise and blockwise ANTN models.
+Thus the experiment compares the ANTN against the two previous state-of-the-art techniques.

-\textbf{Metric.} Since our approach is based on the variational principle discussed in Sec.~\ref{sec:alg}, it provides an upper bound on the exact ground state energy; therefore, the lower the energy, the better.
-Since the DMRG with bond dimension 1024 should represent a system of 20 spins exactly, it becomes close to the exact results in small system size.